 Reviewed by Galen Strickland

-This is intended to be a spoiler-free review of Serenity, although I realize others might argue that point.
+This is intended to be a spoiler-free review, although I realize others might argue that point.
 I will post a full review no sooner than September 30, maybe a few days later, as I will endeavor to critique it as thorougly as possible.
 That review will only be linked to from this page so as to avoid anyone accidentally stumbling upon it.

 Please bear in mind that this is being written by someone who considers himself to be as big a Firefly fan as it is possible to be.
 I am a longtime science fiction fan, of books and films and television (and a tv/movie buff in general), but this is the first time I have become totally obsessed with a television show, and thus I have been looking forward to this film more than any other I can recall.